atlasunified/atlas-resume-builder/README.md

 # Resume Tailoring & Cover Letter Generator

+Hey man, need to polish up your resume?
+Tailor it to a specific job posting?
+Maybe even get a cover letter that doesn’t sound like it was written by a corporate drone?
+This tool's got you covered.

-A command-line tool that leverages the power of OpenAI's API to help you build, tailor, and enhance your resume for specific job postings.
-This project provides an interactive interface to create a baseline resume, customize it to match job posting details, and even generate an engaging cover letter—all while delivering a unique user experience with background MIDI playback.
+A command-line interface that leverages OpenAI’s API to help you build, refine, and enhance your resume for specific jobs—all while keeping things smooth and easy.
+If you want, you can even enjoy some background MIDI tunes while you work.
+Because, hey, vibes matter.

 ---

 ## Features

 - **Interactive Resume Builder:**
-  Prompt-based creation of a comprehensive baseline resume with sections for personal details, work experience, education, certifications, and more.
+  A guided, no-fuss way to enter your experience, skills, and all that jazz.

 - **Tailored Resume Generation:**
-  Automatically tailor your baseline resume to match specific job postings by updating key fields such as job target, personal summary, work experience details, leadership skills, and tools.
+  Input a job posting, and this tool will update your resume so it actually speaks to that job.
+No more sending the same generic resume everywhere, dude.

 - **Job Posting Scraping & Cleaning:**
-  - Scrape job posting details from a URL using BeautifulSoup.
+  - Scrapes job details from a URL (yeah, the internet is wild).
-  - Clean and process job posting text using OpenAI's GPT-4 model to extract relevant job details.
+  - Uses OpenAI’s GPT-4 to extract only the good stuff—no fluff, just what you need.

 - **Cover Letter Creation:**
-  Generate a captivating cover letter in JSON format using your tailored resume and job posting details.
+  Generates a unique, well-crafted cover letter.
+None of that robotic “Dear Sir or Madam” nonsense.

 - **Structured Output with AI:**
-  Uses a dedicated module (`structured_output.py`) that defines a JSON schema to ensure the tailored resume output meets a strict format and only modifies specific fields.
+  Ensures the resume stays formatted properly while only updating what’s necessary.

-- **MIDI Background Playback:**
+- **MIDI Background Playback (Optional, but rad):**
-  Enjoy a random MIDI track playing in the background while you work, courtesy of the Pygame library (optional).
+  Drop some `.mid` files in the `midi` folder and set the mood while you apply for jobs.

 - **Rich CLI Experience:**
-  Leverages the [Rich](https://github.com/Textualize/rich) library for colorful, formatted terminal output and interactive prompts.
+  Colorful, formatted text powered by [Rich](https://github.com/Textualize/rich).
+Because why should terminals be boring?

 ---